Marginal Costing and Cost Volume Profit Analysis: Q&A

-8. What do you understand by keep factory?
+7. What do you understand about keeping a factory?

-It is an internal or external factor which restricts production sales or profit of the concern it is also known as a limiting factor or principle budget factor.
+It is an internal or external factor that restricts production sales or profit of the concern it is also known as a limiting factor or principle budget factor.

-What is the meaning of angle of incidence in a break-even chart when total sales line and the total is cost line is drawn on the same graph paper an angle is framed at its point of intersection which is known as the angle of incidence?
+What is the meaning of the angle of incidence in a break-even chart when the total sales line and the total cost line are drawn on the same graph paper an angle is framed at its point of intersection which is known as the angle of incidence?

-Answer: Increase or decrease in cost corresponding to increase or decrease in production is analyzed expenses are classified as fixed and variable on the basis of variable expenses increase or decrease in production conventional method of cost volume profit and its changes this technique is helpful in the interpretation of cost elements and managerial decisions.
+An increase or decrease in cost corresponding to an increase or decrease in production is analyzed expenses are classified as fixed and variable on the basis of variable expenses increase or decrease in production conventional method of cost volume profit and its changes this technique is helpful in the interpretation of cost elements and managerial decisions.

-- The total cost can be divided into the fixed and variable cost.
+- The total cost can be divided into fixed and variable costs.

-- Selling price per unit is more than the variable cost per united cost remains constant up to an extent of production while variable cost remains constant per unit of production.
+- The selling price per unit is more than the variable cost per united cost remains constant up to an extent of production while the variable cost remains constant per unit of production.

-- There are no changes in sales mix operating efficiency or utilization of plant and labour etc.
+- There are no changes in sales mix operating efficiency or utilization of plant and labor etc.

-Answer: Presentation of break-even analysis in the form of chart or graph is termed as break-even chart.
-The manager can appraise the business situation at a glance and it is easy to understand for the person not possessing accounting knowledge.
+The manager can appraise the business situation at a glance and it is easy to understand for the person not possess accounting knowledge.

-12. What is the importance of Margin of Safety?
+11. What is the importance of the Margin of Safety?

 - Increase in selling price.